tedneward/Azgaarnoth/Classes/Monk/SoulKnife.md

 ## Aura Sight
 At 6th level, you gain the ability to perceive the auras of other creatures.

 As an action, select a creature that you can see.
 That creature makes a Wisdom saving throw, though it has no knowledge that you forced it to attempt this saving throw.
 On a failed save, you learn if the creature shares any aspects of its alignment with you, its current hit points, and its current attitude and intentions toward you or one other creature, object, or location of your choice.
-In addition, for the next 24 hours or until you use this ability again, you can use an action to determine the creature’s distance and direction from you.
+In addition, for the next 24 hours or until you use this ability again, you can use an action to determine the creature's distance and direction from you.

 If a creature succeeds on its saving throw against this ability, you cannot use this ability against that creature again until you complete a long rest.